hyperledger/anoncreds-spec/spec/security_considerations.md

 [non-interactive zero knowledge proofs]: http://www0.cs.ucl.ac.uk/staff/J.Groth/ShortNIZK.pdf

+The security of the ZKPs is based on the security of RSA cryptography, and specifically that the factoring of `n`, where `n` is the product of two [[ref: safe primes]], is a computationally hard problem.

 These properties apply in the places where zero knowledge proofs are used in AnonCreds:

 - No linkable identifiers for the holder are shared to the issuer during the